-costumes hanging in cupboardsgirl setting down a pumpkin
+girl setting down a pumpkin

 Visit a Haunted House or Trail

 Put their bravery to the test with an outing to a haunted house or trail.
 Here in San Diego, we have quite a few of these, including a haunted walk through Balboa Park!
 But chances are there’s a haunted house or Scream Zone near you to get your older kids positively spooked.
-Definitely meant for the teens as these can be pretty scary, but I love the outdoor ones because they’re COVID-friendly and it’s a fun way to spend time together.
+Definitely meant for the teens as these can be pretty scary, but I love the outdoor ones because they’re COVID/ flu season friendly and it’s a fun way to spend time together.
 Whoever didn’t do the dishes has to lead the way!

-boy carving a pumpkinhalloween living room
+boy carving a pumpkin

 Host a Movie Night